Former ski resort president reaches plea deal in fraud cause

 A former Vermont ski resort president has reached a plea deal over a failed plan to build a biotechnology plant in Newport using tens of millions of dollars in foreign investors' money.

 William Stenger, the former president of Jay Peak Resort, has agreed to plead guilty to providing false statements and faces up to five years in prison, according to the deal filed in court on Wednesday.
-Nine other charges were dropped as part of the plea agreement.
-Stenger is due in court on Friday.
+Nine other charges were dropped.
+He's due in court on Friday.
 VTDigger first reported on the development.

 Stenger was expected to go on trial in October and is the third man in the case to reach a plea deal.